Skip to main content

 Dr. Kim Lindley-Soucy

-Kim Lindley-Soucy has worked at Londonderry High School since 1993, having served as curriculum coordinator for the humanities since 2006.
-She earned an EdD with a focus on language arts and literacy from the University of Massachusetts Boston in 2006.
-She has been involved with the doctoral program at SNHU since 2013, having taught and co-taught various courses in qualitative research, assessed comprehensive examinations and served on several dissertation committees.
-Her research interests include literacy, writing instruction and students with special needs, particularly autism spectrum disorders, and has co-authored an article on the use of robot therapy for students with ASD.
-She lives in Londonderry, NH with her husband and daughter.
+She earned her Bachelor of Arts in English from Boston College, her Master of Arts in English Literature from the University of Massachusetts Boston and an EdD with a focus on Language Arts and Literacy from the University of Massachusetts Lowell in 2006.
+She has been involved with the doctoral program at SNHU since 2013, having taught and co-taught varied courses in qualitative research, assessed comprehensive examinations and served on several dissertation committees.
+Her research interests include literacy, writing instruction and students with special needs, particularly autism spectrum disorders.
+She has co-authored an article on the use of robot therapy for students with ASD.
+She lives in Londonderry, NH with her husband, daughter, dog and cat.

 Dr. Phil Littlefield

-For thirteen years, Dr. Phil Littlefield served as the superintendent of schools of SAU 15, which includes the towns of Auburn, Candia and Hooksett.
-He previously served almost 20 years as the superintendent of the Methuen Public Schools (MA).
-He has also served as the assistant superintendent for curriculum, instruction and personnel in Methuen, middle school principal and assistant principal in Foxborough, MA and curriculum coordinator in Hopkinton, MA.
-Littlefield started his career in education in Hopkinton as a teacher in the Hopkinton school system where he taught biology, chemistry and general science.
+Dr. Phil Littlefield served for thirteen years as the superintendent of schools of SAU #15, which includes the towns of Auburn, Candia and Hooksett.
+Previously, he served almost 20 years as the superintendent of Methuen (MA) Public Schools.
+He has also worked as the assistant superintendent for curriculum, instruction and personnel in Methuen, middle school principal and assistant principal in Foxborough (MA) and curriculum coordinator in Hopkinton (MA).

+Dr. Littlefield started his career in education in Hopkinton as a teacher in the Hopkinton School System, where he taught biology, chemistry and general Science.
 Littlefield has a bachelor’s degree from Boston University, master’s degree from Framingham State College and CAGS from Worcester State College.
 He earned his doctorate at the University of Massachusetts Lowell.
-Littlefield has had extensive experience teaching in higher education at Southern New Hampshire University, Salem State College and the University of Massachusetts Lowell.
+Littlefield has extensive experience teaching in higher education at Southern New Hampshire University, Salem State College and the University of Massachusetts Lowell.
+He is an avid snowmobiler, ATV enthusiast and boater.
+His Harley Davidson Heritage provides for countless hours of riding across New Hampshire.
+He enjoys spending his free time with family and friends.

 Dr. Michael Moriarty